“Na na na na na,” the boy chattered to simulate the sound of machine gun fire.

 After a while, there was the deep growl of engines and the clattering of metal as tanks passed overhead.
 They were muffled yells and the quick pops of small arms fire.
 The door to the surface was ripped open and sunlight flooded into the room blinding everyone inside.
 Peter shielded his eyes with his arm.
 He could see two large men silhouetted by the sun looming at the top of the stairs.

 Peter could hear his mother weeping.
 The people closest to the door put up their hands and started up the stairs.
-There was the clattering of a machine gun, and one of the Russians cackled maniacally.
+There was the clattering of a machine gun and the maniacal cackling of Russian soldiers.
 Peter looked around at the sorrowful faces of the women and children as they gave themselves over to the invaders.
 Peter slipped his finger into the metallic ring and pulled the pin and dropped the grenade on the floor.

 If you like my work, please consider making a donation.
 I one day hope to have enough to hire some artists to work with and adapt some of these pieces into graphic novels.
 In the meantime, though most of the money will probably go towards pot and coffee.